 - smaller classes taught by senior full-time faculty

 - Honors floors in residence halls, for students who live on campus

 - special recognition at graduation, with Honors designation on degree and transcript

 Students may be invited to join the College as first-year students, transfer students, or current students.
 Learn more about how to apply to Honors.

 The Irvin D. Reid Honors College provides Wayne State University's highest-achieving undergraduate students the opportunity to become members of an engaged and dynamic academic community through a curriculum that is challenging, innovative and interdisciplinary.
-Honors courses enrich undergraduate education, providing a unique set of experiences that integrate our four defining pillars: community engagement, service-learning, undergraduate research and career exploration.
+Honors courses enrich undergraduate education, providing a unique set of experiences that integrate our four defining pillars: community, service, research, and career.